 Pro Tips for Making This Recipe

-- I recommend using a long wooden skewer to check for doneness as the pound cake is so thick and dense that a toothpick will not get the job done.
+- Use a long wooden skewer to check for doneness as the pound cake is so thick and dense that a toothpick will not get the job done.
 The cake will continue to bake while it cools, so be careful not to overbake it.
+Pull it from the oven when a few crumbs come out clean or with just a few crumbs on the skewer.

-- I highly recommend using a scale to measure your flour.
+- Measure your ingredients accurately.
+I highly recommend using a scale to measure your flour.
 However, if you don’t have a scale, be sure to fluff your flour with a spoon and then spoon it into your cups before leveling it off with a knife.
 This method is the best way to measure flour without overpacking the measuring cup.

-- If you forgot to set out your eggs, quickly bring them to room temperature by placing them in a large bowl and covering them with warm tap water for 5 minutes.
+- Use room temperature eggs.
+If you forgot to set out your eggs, quickly bring them to room temperature by placing them in a large bowl and covering them with warm tap water for 5 minutes.
 Room temperature eggs mix much more effortlessly into the batter.

-- Do not adjust the temperature.
-You do not want the cake’s exterior to burn before the middle bake through.
+- Do not adjust the oven temperature.
+While you may be tempted to speed up the baking with a higher oven temp, you do not want the cake’s exterior to burn before the middle bakes through.

 Frequently Asked Questions

 You can replace vanilla extract with almond extract for a change in flavor.
-You can also add juice and zest from lemons or oranges for a citrusy kick.
-Topping the pound cake with nuts or mixing in dried fruit is also an easy adaptation.
+You can also add juice and lemon zest or orange zest for a citrusy kick.
+Topping the pound cake with fresh fruit, nuts, or mixing in dried fruit is also an easy adaptation.
+If you love this recipe, then try my sour cream pound cake or blood orange pound cake too!

-If you have leftovers, cover the cake tightly or wrap it in plastic and store it in the refrigerator for up to 5 days.
+If you have leftovers of this easy pound cake recipe, cover the cake tightly, wrap it in plastic or store in an airtight container and keep it in the refrigerator for up to 5 days.

-Traditionally, you use a pound each of butter, sugar, eggs, and flour to make the batter, hence the name pound cake.
+Traditionally, recipes used a pound of butter, a pound of sugar, a pound of eggs, and a pound of flour to make the batter, hence the name “pound cake.”

-If you’ve tried this Pound Cake recipe, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried this recipe, then don’t forget to rate it and let me know how you got on in the comments below.
+I love hearing from you!

 Pound Cake